deeplearning540/deeplearning540.github.io/source/lesson05/content.rst

 Exercises
 =========

-* reproduce the training with a small ANN with the iris dataset using all 4 feature columns.
+* Reproduce the training with a small ANN using the iris dataset including all 4 feature columns.
+Follow the steps below to load the dataset.
+Compare the loss plot and the accuracy with the penguins dataset: what do you see?
+Is the MLP overkill here too?

   .. code-block:: python